 This course is an in-depth study of the sociopolitical, intellectual, and cultural history of China in the twentieth century.
 It examines, from both Chinese and world historical perspectives, topics such as the transition from dynastic system to the modern state, the rise of Nationalism and Communism, Mao Zedong and the Great Proletarian Cultural Revolution, and the economic and cultural reconstruction of the post-Mao era.

 |HIS 592 Independent Thesis Research in History||6 SH|

 This vehicle is designed to provide the student with an opportunity to develop his/her own learning experience.
 A student will design a project and secure a faculty sponsor.
-May be utilized more than once.
-Prerequisite: Written permission of the faculty sponsor and department.
-Registration through the Division of Graduate Studies is required.
+This vehicle may be utilized more than once.
+Prerequisite: written permission of the faculty sponsor and department.
+Registration through the Division of Graduate Studies Office is required.